This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 Container Images: Every image reference, such as in a

 PodSpec, must be substitutable, so that Google Cloud Marketplace can override them to point to images published in our container registry.
 It also allows customers to easily substitute modified images.

 License secret: If your app is performing commercial metering, it must accept the name of a Secret resource as a parameter.
 The Secret contains the usage reporting credentials, which your app uses to send usage data to Google.

 It must be possible to deploy your app using client-side tools.
 For example, if you are using Helm, the deployment must work with the

-Requirements to support GKE on-prem
+Requirements to support Anthos clusters on VMware

 If you are creating Persistent Volume Claims (PVCs), the claim must be provisioned without explicitly referencing a Storage Class.

 x-google-marketplace STORAGE_CLASSproperty, customers must choose a Storage Class when they deploy your app from the Cloud Console.
 We recommend adding documentation that guides users to choose an appropriate Storage Class.

 Services and Ingress